huazizi00-sudo/secret-message-board/README.md

-# 🔐 Secret Number Board
+# 🔐 Secret Message Board

-> **Privacy-Preserving On-Chain Number Message Board** - Decentralized encrypted messaging system based on FHEVM v0.9
+> **Privacy-Preserving Encrypted Message Board** - Decentralized encrypted messaging system based on FHEVM v0.9

-A privacy-preserving on-chain number message board that uses Zama FHEVM fully homomorphic encryption technology, allowing you to encrypt and store secret numbers on the blockchain that only you can decrypt and view.
+A privacy-preserving encrypted message board that uses Zama FHEVM fully homomorphic encryption technology.
+Users can encrypt and store secret messages on the blockchain that only they can decrypt and view.

+**Current Demo**: This implementation uses numbers (uint32) as messages to demonstrate the core FHE encryption/decryption flow.
+The architecture can be easily extended to support text messages, files, or other data types.

 ---

 ## 🌟 Core Features

-- 🔒 **End-to-End Encryption** - Numbers are encrypted on the frontend, remain encrypted on-chain
+- 🔒 **End-to-End Encryption** - Messages are encrypted on the frontend, remain encrypted on-chain
-- 🛡️ **Privacy Protection** - Only you can decrypt and view your secret number
+- 🛡️ **Privacy Protection** - Only you can decrypt and view your secret messages
 - ⚡ **Decentralized** - Based on Ethereum Sepolia testnet, no need to trust centralized services
 - 🎨 **Modern UI** - Clean and elegant user interface with smooth interactions
 - 🌙 **Dark Theme** - Support for dark mode to protect your eyes
+- 📦 **Extensible Architecture** - Easy to extend to support text, images, or other data types

 ---